The best brain teaser apps and lesson ideas to stimulate your students' brain

 Author bio

-Rebecca Siggers is a Teacher and passionate writer.
+Rebecca Siggers is a teacher and passionate writer.
 She enjoys writing about kids learning activities, parenting tips, and effects of puzzles and crosswords.
 She has been working as a freelance writer for quite some time now.
 Through her writing, she hopes to inspire as many people as possible to help kids grow their mental skills.